ON THIS PAGE

 Ravi Zacharias appeared on Robert Schuller's Hour of Power program on April 18, 2004.
 He did not give his listeners one word of warning about his heresies.

 Rick Warren of Purpose Driven fame has been deeply influenced by Schuller.
 In his last year at seminary, Warren attended Schuller's Institute for Church Growth, and was "won over."
 His wife, Kay, said, "He had a profound influence on Rick.
 We were captivated by his positive appeal to nonbelievers.
-I never looked back"
+I never looked back".

 Warren has also spoken at Schuller's conferences.
 He spoke at the Schuller Institute for Successful Church Leadership in 1997.
 And Schuller endorsed Warren's Purpose Drive Church, saying, "I'm praying that every pastor will read this book, believe it, be prepared to stand corrected by it, and change to match its sound, scriptural wisdom.
 Rick Warren is the one all of us should listen to and learn from."
+See The Purpose Driven Life

 In September 1996, Beverly LaHaye and Ralph Reed joined Robert Schuller for a Christian Coalition conference in Washington D.C., sponsored by cult-leader "Rev." Sun Myung Moon.